If you’re looking for a new and challenge exercise to grow your bicep, look no further than the drag curl.

 Can drag curls be performed with dumbbells?

-Yes, drag curls can be performed with dumbbells, as well as barbells and the smith machine.
+Yes, drag curls can be performed with dumbbells, barbells, and the Smith machine.

-Using dumbbells can provide greater range of motion.
+Using dumbbells can provide a greater range of motion.

 Are drag curls better than traditional bicep curls?